Megscode/bank_test/READme.md

 ### Prerequisite setup:

-Clone this repo to your local machine and cd into it Run the command gem install bundle (if you don't have bundler already) and then bundle install Running the app
+Clone this repo to your local machine and cd into it/n Run the command gem install bundle (if you don't have bundler already) and then bundle install\n Running the app
 Launch IRB with the command irb